MARKETING RESUME – 7 USEFUL TIPS

 • 76% of CVs are ignored if your email address is unprofessional

 • First applications are received 200 seconds after a job is posted

-Clearly, it is an amalgamation of high number of applicants per job, too many CVs received, less jobs available and less time available for screening.
+Clearly, it is an amalgamation of a high number of applicants per job, too many CVs received, fewer jobs available and less time available for screening.

-For example: volume of digital marketing resume received few years ago is increased with the onset of digital marketing platforms like Facebook, Twitter, et cetera.
+For example, the volume of digital marketing resume received a few years ago is increased with the onset of digital marketing platforms like Facebook, Twitter, et cetera.

 Now in this time, if your resume for marketing is not concise yet informative then your chances are rather lean in getting to the interview table.

 Not only this, there are machine recruiters, i.e. companies which use ATS ( Applicant Tracking System) for first level screening before it reaches the eye of a human recruiter.
 This is nothing but software which looks for keyword matches with the respective job profile.